Tangent-H/EE326-Digital-Image-Processing-Lab/Lab2/report/report.md

 Here, `m` and `n` are the `sample_x` and `sample_y` in the pseudo-code.

-The resulting image of bicubic interpolation is Figure \ref{}.
+The resulting image of bicubic interpolation is Figure ref.

 ![rice_bicubic](./assets/rice_bicubic.jpg)

 # 4 Result Analysis

-From the above Figure \ref{} to Figure \ref{}, we can intuitively understand these three interpolation methods.
+From the above Figure ref to Figure ref, we can intuitively understand these three interpolation methods.

 For nearest neighbor interpolation, the edgy effect is because nearby pixels in the interpolated image can be assigned to different neighbors in the original image, and this causes the neighbor of the interpolated image to have mutated values.